Red Rice, Hampshire: Home Farm

 On 28 April 1961, the farming side of the hamlet (approximately 850 acres) was purchased by the Scott family.
 This was farmed with their relatives the Barnes-Gorell family.

 This included the parkland to the south east of the main house, 16 farm workers' cottages, the market garden, farm buildings, outlying barns and woodland.
 Over the years, the houses were improved and modernized.
 Several were knocked into larger accommodation to increase the quality of the homes.
 The farm infrastructure was improved and in 1967 the dairy herd was sold and the output switched solely to arable crops.
 Unusually the farm retained extensive soil, climate and other key data from every growing season.
 This enabled it to be competitive by specializing in growing seed crops for the major seed producers.

 Before the First World War, the farm employed 40 men and about 80 horses.
 There were required for all aspects of the farming process.
 The introduction of traction engines did little to reduce their numbers.
 When they were being used, up to 8 horses were required to pull the water bowsers from the Pill Hill Brook, a tributary of the River Anton that runs through the Clatfords, to Red Rice to keep their boilers supplied.
 The introduction of modern tractors reduced the number of horses required.

 In 1963, the Scott family built their family home in the Horse Meadow field.
 It was aptly named Horse Meadow.
-Mary Scott was an internationally acclaimed sculptress, whose work includes the plaque commemorating the battle of Gallipoli during the First World War which is found in the Crypt of St Paul's Cathedral, London.
+Mary Scott was an internationally acclaimed sculptor, whose work includes the plaque commemorating the battle of Gallipoli during the First World War which is found in the Crypt of St Paul's Cathedral, London.
 Her husband, Edward Scott was part of the small photographic unit that recorded the devastation from Britain's atomic weapons test in Montebello in 1952.

-The family sold the majority of the farm land and Home Farm in 2004, and retained their home, a cottage and surrounding lands of 40 acres around the family home, and a small paddock and 18 acres of woodland to the south of Redrice House called Home Covert.
+The family sold the majority of the farmland and Home Farm in 2004, and retained their home, a cottage and surrounding lands of 40 acres around the family home, and a small paddock and 18 acres of woodland to the south of Redrice House called Home Covert.